 You should study people all the time.
 When I was sitting for hours in the Chicago airport, I mentally redefined the hustle and bustle in the terminal.
 My delay became waiting for a spaceship to another star and all those odd humans became aliens.
 How do they move, what little detail defines them, how do they relate to the H&B, what do they wear, how do they talk?

-My high-born African roommate in the college dorm wore suits all the timeas a sometimes stage and film actor i see that error all and spoke English like a text book.
+My high-born African roommate in the college dorm wore suits all the time and spoke English like a text book.
 We helped him to “assimilate.”
 We were a decadent influence, I guess.
 Little details matter.
 Don’t feel forced to invent or use genre idiosyncrasies.
 Develop true-to-character details and speech.
 Then, test.

 Speech is out loud.
 Test your lines that way.
 Omit the ums and ahs of “real” speech, but listen to the construction of the sentence.
 Some people talk fast in your story-world, so their speech should read fast.
 Shorter words, probably.
 I use a few alternate spellings (nuthin’ vs nothing), but only a little.
 Let the words do the work without tricks.